DexterHuang/CyberCodeOnline/mobile-tutorial/equipment.md

   - Epic (Dark Red)

 Higher rarities will have better stats and more module upgrade slots, depending on the piece of equipment.
-High level equipment will give better stats compared to lower level ones.

-Completing the "Say Hello to the Global Chat" quest will offer a complete random level 1 gear.

 🔹 As a newbie, it's important to craft and equip trash quality gear since it's the cheapest one to print.
 🔹 Starting from level 5 up to level 10, you can start printing common quality caches.